Multi-channel transition: Background

 New broadcast networks emerged such as Fox in 1986, The WB in 1995 and the UPN in 1995 and all added great competition to the original networks, NBC, ABC, and CBS.
 The percentage of people who watched network television dropped from 90% to 64% in the 1980s.
 During the 1990s, in spite of the new broadcast competitors, viewers carried on to switch from prime time viewing to cable, even though the rate wasn't as high as before.
 Still, broadcast networks (ABC, CBS, Fox, NBC, The WB, and UPN) gathered an average of only 58 percent of those watching television at the end of the 1999–2000 season, and only 46 percent in the final of the 2004–2005 season.

 The remote control became standard on most television sets in the 1980s and that helped the viewers break away from the network era.
 The VCR further helped viewers to break away from the network era by enabling them to record a program and view it when they wanted to.
 The VCR also allowed people to build personal libraries.
 All of these new technologies allowed the viewer greater choice and control over specific media.

 The emergence of so many new networks and channels changed the type of programming produced in order to gain more ratings points.
 Producers and advertisers were now able to target specific people and appeal to a narrower group.
 The variety show genre, in particular, was made obsolete by the change; none has lasted more than a single season since 1991, and the genre remains one of the least frequently seen in reruns.
 The ability for cable channels to succeed with smaller audiences made broadcasters' mission more difficult, because viewers now had the option to choose which program would satisfy their needs.
 Even though cable was readily available, that didn't mean that the viewer would receive every channel they wanted.
 Cable was then broken down into separate tiers and cable companies offered different packages for different geographic areas.
+In practice, a single cable provider held an exclusive franchise over any given territory; it was not until the debut of direct broadcast satellites and their much larger channel capacities that they faced any substantial competition.
 Cable allowed viewers to have special interest in certain programs.
 The viewers found what channels or shows they liked best once cable was introduced.